Green's Function Methods for Computing Supercurrents in Josephson Junctions: dc Regime (Zero Bias)

 The Hamiltonian for a quantum dot (QD) comprising a single (spin-degenerate) orbital is

-Here, $c_{d\sigma}$ is the annihilation operator for an electron with spin $\sigma$ on the QD.\footnote{We neglect capacitive effects in the junction and Coulomb interactions in the quantum dot.} Assuming homogeneous, translation-invariant semi-infinite one-dimensional leads, it is convenient to switch from a spatial to a momentum representation, so we have
+Here, $c_{d\sigma}$ is the annihilation operator for an electron with spin $\sigma$ in the QD.
+We neglect capacitive effects in the junction and Coulomb interactions in the QD.
+Assuming homogeneous, translation-invariant semi-infinite one-dimensional leads, it is convenient to switch from a spatial to a momentum representation, so we have

 and

 where $\alpha=L,R$.
 Here, $c_{{\bf k}\alpha}$ is the annihilation operator for an electron with spin $\sigma$ and momentum ${\bf k}$.
 The coupling amplitudes are assumed to be momentum and spin independent and $\varepsilon_{\bf k}^\alpha$ and $\Delta_{\bf k}^\alpha$ are assumed to be even functions of ${\bf k}$.